 What Is Jones and Cerreta Bringing to AXPONA 2026?

 Here’s what we actually know so far—and it’s just enough to raise eyebrows.
-The debut speaker is a floorstanding design with no model name and no announced pricing, although nobody should expect this to land anywhere near entry level.
+The Troubadour is a floorstanding design with no announced pricing, although nobody should expect this to land anywhere near entry level.

 The headline detail is the use of a concentric driver, which tracks with Andrew Jones’ long history at KEF and TAD—but this time it is paired with field coil, a technology rarely seen in modern loudspeakers due to cost, complexity, and power requirements.
 That combination alone suggests this is not a continuation of his ELAC or MoFi playbook.